rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Her passion to bridge the gap between the haves and have nots, and belief in governance as a lever of change brought her to Samagra.
-Currently, she is part of the Saksham Haryana-Education team.
+Simran is the Program Coordinator of the Saksham Haryana-Education team and manages its daily operations.
     image: /img/edited_simran.jpg
     linkedInProfile: 'https://www.linkedin.com/in/baggasimran/'
     name: Simran Bagga